-I first became interested in the theme of terrorism during my time at George Mason University when I studied under the wonderful professor.
+I first became interested in the theme of terrorism during my time at George Mason University when I studied under the wonderful professor James Feldkamp*.
 James had this infectious way of teaching and although I originally wasn’t massively looking forward to studying the module on terrorism history, he was able to show me a new way of looking at this subject.

 I carried out my final thesis on how terrorism has changed through the years and thanks to James Feldkamp I did very well.
 I wanted to condense that thesis for this article, to give a fascinating look at whether or not terrorism actually has changed.

 For me, the biggest thing that has changed in terms of terrorism is in the way that attacks are carried out and this has changed as a result of modern technology.
 Let’s take the attempted attack on parliament in the UK by Guy Fawkes, he looked to blow up parliament using gunpowder, a primitive way of making an explosive device.

 These days we have highly powerful bombs which have caused great damage in roadside attacks and building destruction, as well as those used on transport links in places like London and Madrid.
 Here we can see that an explosive device is still favored, although they are far more sophisticated in the modern world.

 Cyberterrorism is most certainly evidence that the tactics which terrorists use have changed radically.
 These groups want to cause as much damage to their enemies as possible and they are now learning that one way in which they can do that is to attack computer systems rather than violently attacking individuals.
 This is a new form of terrorism which governments are working around the clock to prevent and it is still very much a weapon which we need to learn more about.